 Look no further than 1A Auto for your aftermarket, original equipment (OE) replacement, new and performance Fiat auto parts and get your car the new parts it needs today from Fiat enthusiasts just like you!
 If you happen to be an enthusiastic Fiat owner, have a deep passion for Fiat vehicles, or just want to learn more about the automobile manufacturer, continue reading below for a detailed look at the brand's history and some of its past and present models.

-Fiat Automobiles S.p.A. is an Italian automotive company which produces Fiat branded cars, and is part of Fiat Group Automobiles S.p.A., a wholly-owned subsidiary of the Fiat S.p.A. holding company (also referred to as the Fiat Group), which is the largest automobile manufacturer in Italy.
-The company known today as Fiat Automobiles S.p.A. wasn’t officially formed until January 2007, but its history traces all the way back to 1899 when Fiat S.p.A was originally founded.
+Fiat Automobiles S.p.A. is an Italian automotive company which produces Fiat branded cars.
+It is owned by Fiat Chrysler Automobiles (FCA), formerly Fiat S.p.A., a holding company which is the largest automobile manufacturer in Italy and one of the largest in the world, and housed under its Fiat Group Automobiles S.p.A. wholly owned subsidiary.
+The company known today as Fiat Automobiles S.p.A. wasn’t officially formed until January 2007, but its history stretches all the way back to 1899 when Fiat S.p.A was originally founded.
 While Fiat’s main market is Europe, primarily focused in Italy, Fiat automobiles are also built in and imported to other parts of the world, and the company has numerous alliances and joint ventures, not to mention a long history of licensing production of its products, in other countries which gives Fiat a global presence.
-It has just recently re-entered the U.S. market after a decade’s long absence.
+It has just recently re-entered the U.S. market after a decades-ong absence.

-In addition to automobiles Fiat S.p.A, which operated as a corporation and handled all Fiat-branded car activities amongst other things prior to 1979 when it became a holding company, spinning off its automobile business into an autonomous company in the process, has also manufactured railway engines, carriages, military vehicles, farm tractors, light commercial vehicles and aircraft, amongst other things, during its more than century-long history.
+FCA (formerly Fiat S.p.A, until 2014) operated as a corporation and handled all Fiat-branded car activities prior to 1979 when it became a holding company, spinning off its automobile business into an autonomous company in the process.
+In addition to automobiles, the company has also manufactured railway engines, carriages, military vehicles, farm tractors, light commercial vehicles and aircraft, amongst other things, during its more than century-long history.
 It has also expanded its business interests into many other areas of industry as well as financial services throughout the decades also.

 Fiat was founded in 1899 by a group of investors as Fabbrica Italiana Automobili Torino (F.I.A.T.)
-S.p.A., which when translated to English simply means the Italian Automobile Factory of Turin.
+S.p.A., which, when translated to English, simply means the Italian Automobile Factory of Turin.
 It was the first ever Italian automobile manufacturer created and the first Fiat branded car rolled out of the companies’ Corso Dante factory shortly thereafter.
 The uppercase FIAT acronym was used as the name of the company initially and it first appeared in their logo in 1901, which it still does to this day.
-In 1906 however, the company was incorporated and the name was changed to include both upper and lower case letters to coincide with the incorporation, becoming Fiat.
+In 1906 however, the company was incorporated and the name was changed to include both upper and lower case letters, becoming Fiat.

 The Early Decades